Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Hierarchical POMDP Modeling

-We define two key driver behaviors for urban driving: lane / lane connector following (\textit{LF}) and lane changing (\textit{LC}), each using a distinct model.
-The \textit{LF} model guides the vehicle along the lane center or through lane connectors at junctions, while the \textit{LC} model employs the MOBIL model \cite{kesting_general_2007} to perform lane changes, considering available space and minimal impact on following vehicles.
-Both models generate trajectories by employing the pure pursuit algorithm \cite{coulter_implementation_1992} for lateral control and the Intelligent Driver Model (IDM) \cite{treiber_congested_2000} for longitudinal control.
-In \textit{LF}, driving style is reflected by the IDM’s desired speed, with higher values indicating greater aggressiveness, while in \textit{LC}, it is characterized by the pure pursuit controller’s look-ahead distance, with larger values denoting more caution.
+Both behaviors employ pure pursuit \cite{coulter_implementation_1992} for lateral trajectory control and the Intelligent Driver Model (IDM) \cite{treiber_congested_2000} for longitudinal acceleration control.
+Driving style differs by behavior: for lane-following, style is represented by IDM’s desired speed (higher values indicate greater aggressiveness); for lane-changing, it is characterized by the look-ahead distance in pure pursuit (larger distances indicate more cautious driving).